30 DIY Home Projects Absolutely Anyone Can Do

 11. Grow Your Own Food

 Decide how big you want your garden to be, based on what you intend to plant.
-Choose a spot that gets 8 hours of sunlight a day and remove any sod or other plant material.
+Choose a spot that gets at least 8 hours of sunlight a day, and remove any sod or other plant material.
 Prepare the soil by tilling or digging.
-You may want to add compost or other soil amendments to improve the growing media.
+You may want to add compost or other soil amendments to improve the growing medium.

-Plant seeds, bedding plants, or a combination thereof, following the planting instructions on the package.
-Add fertilizer like this highly rated organic option available at Amazon—a favorite in our researched guide to the best fertilizer for peppers and veggies.
+Plant seeds, seedlings, or a combination thereof, following the planting instructions on the package.
+Add fertilizer or compost.
 Water.
 You may need to provide protection from wildlife or harmful insects, or structure for climbing plants and tomatoes.
 Periodically, you will probably have to pull weeds and irrigate.

 12. Frame a Mirror